 - 1. The Committee shall meet no less than four times during each financial year.
-The Committee shall meet on a regular basis without management or the external auditors and shall meet separately with management, the internal and external auditors at least annually. - 2.
+The Committee shall meet on a regular basis without management or the external auditors and shall meet individually and separately with management, the internal auditors and external auditors at least annually. - A majority of the Members of the Audit Committee shall form a quorum for any duly-called meeting.
+Questions arising at any meeting of the Audit Committee shall be decided by a majority of votes present at the meeting. - 3.
 The Chair shall develop the agenda for each meeting of the Committee in consultation with management of the Company.
 The agenda and the appropriate material shall be provided to the Members on a timely basis prior to any meeting.
 Members shall attend meetings and review related meeting materials in advance.
-The Committee may invite such other persons to its meetings, as it deems necessary. - 3.
-Minutes of meetings shall be recorded and maintained by the Corporate Secretary or his/her designate and shall be subsequently presented to the Committee for approval. - 4.
+The Committee may invite such other persons to its meetings, as it deems necessary. - 4.
+Minutes of meetings shall be recorded and maintained by the Corporate Secretary or his/her designate and shall be subsequently presented to the Committee for approval. - 5.
 The Chair shall report regularly to the Board on the business of the Committee.